rodoabad/angularjs-unit-testing-patterns/example/client/packages/main-container/README.md

 # Main Container Directive

-This directive is pretty much just a container that houses your other directives.
-There are no controller and services to test here, just a directive that loads other directives.
+This directive is pretty much just a container that houses your main content.
+There are no controller and services to test here.

 ## How to test